Kelvin Davis (politician): Return to politics

-Second term, 2014–2017

-Harawira's party formed a coalition with the Kim Dotcom-founded Internet Party for the 2014 election.
-This resulted in Davis getting endorsements from Winston Peters of New Zealand First party and the Prime Minister, John Key of the National Party.
+Harawira's Mana Party formed a coalition with the Kim Dotcom-founded Internet Party for the 2014 election.
+This resulted in Davis getting endorsements from Winston Peters of New Zealand First party and prime minister John Key of the National Party.
 Even the candidate for the Māori Party, Te Hira Paenga, reminded voters of the importance of strategic voting.
-Davis won the seat, ousting Harawira and ending the representation of the Mana Party in Parliament.
+Davis won the seat, unseating Harawira and ending the representation of the Mana Party in Parliament.
+In the first year of the 51st Parliament, Davis was a member of the law and order committee.
+Thereafter he sat on the Māori affairs committee and was that committee's deputy chair in 2017.

 Davis became Labour's corrections spokesperson.
 In 2015, he criticised private prison provider Serco's management of inmates, alleging 'corruption' at the Mount Eden remand facility.
 Following an inquiry, Serco lost its contract to run the facility and Minister of Corrections Sam Lotu-Iiga was relieved of his post.
-Davis also criticized the Australian government for its incarceration of New Zealand expatriates facing deportation.
-Davis has also drawn attention to the disproportionately high number of Māori in the New Zealand prison system, with Māori comprising 50.9% of the prison population despite making up just 15% of New Zealand's population.
+Davis also criticised the Australian government for its incarceration of New Zealand expatriates facing deportation and visited a detention centre on Christmas Island.
+Davis also drew attention to the disproportionately high number of Māori in the New Zealand prison system, with Māori comprising 50.9% of the prison population despite making up just 15% of New Zealand's population.

-On 1 August 2017, Davis was appointed Deputy Leader of the Labour Party, serving under Jacinda Ardern.
+A member's bill in Davis' name was drawn from the ballot and introduced to Parliament in November 2016.
+The Housing Corporation (Affordable Housing Development) Amendment Bill proposed an early version of Labour's KiwiBuild policy which would require the Minister of Housing to arrange for 10,000 houses to be built each year.
+The bill was defeated at its first reading in March 2017.

+Becoming deputy leader

+On 1 August 2017, Davis was appointed deputy leader of the Labour Party, serving under Jacinda Ardern.
+Davis' selection for the position was seen as balancing Ardern's liberalism and warmth with Davis's perceived conservatism and the more aggressive style of politics he had displayed as corrections spokesperson.
+Previously, Davis had led the Māori caucus within the Labour Party.
+On becoming deputy leader, Davis said his promotion would give a "sense of satisfaction" to Māori within the party and more generally.
+In a 2023 interview, Davis admitted he first turned down the role when it was offered to him.
+He was encouraged to accept the position by former Labour deputy leader Annette King and nominated by another former deputy, Grant Robertson.

 On 1 September 2017, Ardern corrected Davis after he publicly said that Labour would campaign on a capital gains tax policy during the 2020 general election rather than implementing it mid-term.
-On 19 September, Davis indicated that he was willing to sacrifice his position as Deputy Prime Minister in order for Labour to form a coalition government with either New Zealand First or the Green Party.
+On 19 September, Davis indicated that he was willing to sacrifice his potential position as deputy prime minister in order for Labour to form a coalition government with either New Zealand First or the Green Party.